d-ries/linux-essentials/05_filecontents/01_course.md

 * ctrl+u: paste any copied/cut content.
 * ctrl+w: find a certain text in the file (where is).
 * alt+u: undo the last change.

+?> Another very popular text editor in Linux systems is `vi`.
+This editor is really powerfull but also has a steep learning curve.
+Want a real challenge?
+Try editting a file using the `vi` command rather than `nano`.
+[This cheatsheet](http://www.atmos.albany.edu/daes/atmclasses/atm350/vi_cheat_sheet.pdf) might help you navigate using `vi`.